3 Tips for Buying a Used Car

 Look under the hood, even if you have little mechanical experience.
 Red flags to watch for include excessive dirt and grime; dark staining that may indicate a leak; and belts, hoses or wiring that are frayed or worn.
 Don’t be tempted to skip a test drive just because your visual inspection checks out.
 Many issues you may miss in a parking lot, such as clunks, vibrations and rough running, will become evident on the road.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on buying a used car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo Courtesy of Sarah Shelton